Conan520/Conan520/README.md

 - 👋 Hi, I’m zyb
-- 👀 I’m interested in Go,Python, C++
+- 👀 I’m interested in Go,Python, C++, Rust
-- 🌱 I’m currently learning Golang
+- 🌱 I’m currently learning Golang, Rust
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...